compmodels/jupyterhub/README.md

     FROM jhamrick/jupyterhub

-Additionally, create a `userlist` file that has usernames, user ids, and admin priviliges, like so:
+Additionally, create a `userlist` file that has usernames, user ids, and admin privileges, like so:

-    jhamrick:1002 admin
+    jhamrick admin
-    aphacker:1003
+    aphacker
-    bbitdiddle:1004
+    bbitdiddle

 Then, build the deployment image: